Friday, August 5, 2016

 In July of 1919, Mr. Gray returned to Greenock, taking with him Thomas Crowley (safety in numbers!!), where he intended on serving Theodore with citation papers.
 It was now that Theodore provided a bit more information for Mr. Gray to take back to Mr. Nesbit.

 Not only was Theodore father to one child, but two, by Mary.
-Theodore was quite to the point on how this had all come about, stating that his wife, Albertina, was very difficult to live with, and that he had so much trouble with servants while living with her, that the only way he could retain them was to commit adultery with them.
+Theodore was quick to the point on how this had all come about, stating that his wife, Albertina, was very difficult to live with, and that he had so much trouble with servants while living with her, that the only way he could retain them was to commit adultery with them.

 Mr. Justice Buchannan dually listened to the evidence provided by Mr. Nesbit.
 In fact Theodore’s council, Mr. G.H.
 Degenhardt, said very little, his client having said enough already.